 Do you need a lot of money to start investing?

-For many Mauritians, investing feels like something that you’re supposed to do once life is stable, bills are paid, and you’re already financially comfortable.
+For many of us Mauritians, investing feels like something that we’re supposed to do once life is stable, the bills are paid, and we’re already financially comfortable.

 The short answer

-No. You do not need a lot of money to start investing.
+No. You don’t need a lot of money to start investing.

 That belief has deep roots though.